Board-Certified Plastic & Reconstructive Surgeons Serving Pensacola, FL & Mobile, AL

 - DIEP flap

 - Direct-to-implant reconstruction is a single-stage procedure in which the saline or silicone breast implant is placed at the same time as the mastectomy.
 This procedure is appropriate for women with an adequate breast envelope able to accommodate an implant, and don’t need tissue expansion.

 - Tissue Expander reconstruction is performed in two stages.
 First, a tissue expander is placed at the time of mastectomy.
-Tissue expanders are temporary devices that are filled with saline, gradually stretching the skin over a period of time where the implant will eventually be placed in the second stage by Dr. Brown or Dr. Chandler.
+Tissue expanders are temporary devices that are filled with saline, gradually stretching the skin over a period of time where the implant will eventually be placed in the second stage by Dr. Brown.
 During this second surgery, the expander is replaced by the final saline or silicone implant or DIEP flap.